Facebook options debut a wild card for volatility

 Traders will get a fresh start on options on the Internet giant when the contracts are offered on U.S. options exchanges on May 29.
 BATS Options exchange, a division of BATS Global Markets, will list the options on May 30, following its standard practice of listing new options a day later than the other exchanges.

-Plenty of uncertainty surrounds the stock, which debuted to much fanfare at $38 (24.2 pounds) and immediately ran into problems.
+Plenty of uncertainty surrounds the stock, which debuted to much fanfare at $38 and immediately ran into problems.

 Facebook's first day of trading was marred by technological glitches, and the company faces criticism that it sold too many shares, overwhelming demand.
 A week later, the stock was at $31.47, down 17.2 percent.